rust-lang/reference/src/type-layout.md

 bit target, this is 8 bytes.

 Most primitives are generally aligned to their size, although this is platform-specific behavior.
-In particular, on x86 u64 and f64 are only aligned to 32 bits.
+In particular, on `x86` targets, `u64` and `f64` are only aligned to 32 bits.

 ## Pointers and References Layout